 Watch VeinWave Treat Facial Veins

 Vein specialists treat those small veins on the face and body that can’t be treated with sclerotherapy, quickly and without pain using the VeinWave, which safely delivers radiofrequency to these tiny veins and closes them up.
 Dr. Thomas Wright was proud to be one of the first 40 vein surgeons in the country to introduce this innovative new solution, VeinWave, to his patients.
-He has successfully treated hundreds and hundreds of patients with this effective and painless solution.
+He has successfully treated hundreds and hundreds of patients with this effective and painless spider vein treatment in St. Louis.

 VeinWave: Treat Red Face and Nose Veins